joelhochstetter/NWNsim/README.md

 For network generation: Python 2.7 or above is required.

 ## Getting started
 Add all files and sub-folders in simulator to MATLAB path.
-Follow instructions in figures folder to run the necessary simulations and analysis for each figure from the manuscript.
+Follow instructions in "figures" folder to run the necessary simulations and analysis for each figure from the manuscript.